The Paul McVeigh West Cork Residency 2027

 Entry Eligibility & How to apply

-1. Send an email to pmcveighresidency@gmail.com attaching 1000 word extract of your prose – fiction and non-fiction accepted.
-Include in the body of the email a short bio outlining your publication history, if any.
+1. Apply attaching a 1000 word extract of your prose – fiction and non-fiction accepted – a short bio outlining your publication history, and proof of payment.

 *We are not looking for poetry at this time, thank you.